rezabagusp/magical-lamp/quiz/answer.md

 As we can see, since `Student` inherit the  `Person` class.
 The instance of the `Student` class also get the properties and methods that define in `Person` class.

 ### Answer 4:
 First of all.
-We need to make sure that the environment of our Application is support ES6. if not, of course we should setup the environment first.
+We need to make sure that the environment of our Application is support ES6 or not.
+If not, of course we should setup the environment first.

 Assume our application is support ES6 environment.
-- Firstly, we need to remark which of tha part of the code that could be refactored to ES6.
-I usually start by the popular ES6 feature like arrow function, spread operator, scope variable like let, const and var.
+- Firstly, we need to remark which part of the code that could be refactored to ES6.
+I usually start by the popular ES6 feature like arrow function, spread operator, and variables (like `let`, `const` and `var`).
-- Then, we try change any variables that is define with `var` to `let` (if necessary).
+- Then, we try change any variables that is defined with `var` to `let` (if necessary).
-- Then, we change variable that used only once with `const`,
+- Then, we change variable that is used only once with `const`,
-- Then, change any function define with `function` to arrow function (define it with function expression instead).
+- Then, change any function that is defined with `function` to arrow function (define it with function expression instead).
 - Re-run & test.
 - Iterate to other files.

 ### Answer 5:
-Actually in React, we usually implement closure and modules when we define our component.
+Actually in React, we usually implement *closure* and *modules* when we define our component.
-Let's say we create a file component called ButtonCounter.
+Let's say we create a file component called `ButtonCounter`.
 This file is a representation of the module component we define.
 This component basically an UI with a counter state.

 ```
 const ButtonCounter = () => {